-In the figure(s) below, there are parenthetic notations associated with most of the Query Reporting Worklist and Workitem PPS In-Progress/ Completed transactions.
+3105 In the figure(s) below, there are parenthetic notations associated with most of the Query Reporting Worklist and Workitem PPS In-Progress/ Completed transactions.
 These notes indicate the Scheduled or Performed Workitem Codes associated with those transactions.
-For a complete set of codes refer to Table 4.46-4 in Volume 3, section 4.46.
+For a complete set of codes, refer to RAD TF-3: Table 4.46-4.